Tutorial: Generate an app using AI

 Now that you've created your first app, here are some next steps:

-If you haven't, read the Build enterprise-grade applications with natural language using AWS App Studio (preview)
+For another getting started walkthrough that includes images, see the blog post Build enterprise-grade applications with natural language using AWS App Studio (preview)

-blog post for another getting started walkthrough that includes images.
-Apps use connectors to send and receive data or communicate with external services, both AWS services and third-party services.
+Apps use connectors to send and receive data, or to communicate with external services (both AWS services and third-party services).
 It's necessary to learn more about connectors and how to configure them to build apps.
 Note that you must have the Admin role to manage connectors.
-Check out Connect App Studio to other services with connectors to learn more.
+To learn more, see Connect App Studio to other services with connectors.

-To learn more about previewing, publishing, and eventually sharing your app to end users, check out Previewing, publishing, and sharing applications.
+To learn more about previewing, publishing, and eventually sharing your app to end users, see Previewing, publishing, and sharing applications.

-Keep exploring and updating the app you generated for some hands-on experience.
+Keep exploring and updating the app that you generated for some hands-on experience.

-Check out the Builder documentation to learn more about building apps.
+To learn more about building apps, check out the Builder documentation.
 Specifically, the following topics might be useful to explore: